Academic Policy and Procedures (with Annotations)

 Students in the 3YMD Track

-Beginning with the Class of 2024, all students must take Step 2 by the deadline stated in Table 9.1.
-This deadline is generally 12 weeks following the end of the fourth block of Phase II clinical clerkships.
+Students are strongly recommended to complete both Step 1 and Step 2 prior to the start of the April Selective.
+This deadline is 12 weeks following the end of the fourth block of Phase II clinical clerkships.
 All students’ first attempt of Step 2 must be completed no later than August 1st of Phase III (see Table 9.1).
 April 30th of the graduation year is the deadline for passing Step 2 to graduate in May.

 Class of